rvirostko/vgr/README.md

 * `math` : Python math constants such as `math.e` and `math.inf`.
 Read-only.
 * `os` : Operating system constants such as `os.linesep` and `os.extsep`.
 Read-only.
 * `string` : More constants that can be used with string functions, like `string.hexdigits` and `string.ascii_letters`.
 Read-only.
-* `_vgr` : Read-only internals, some dynamic, other changed by shell commands.
-If you're interested, you can always do `Print _vgr.grammar`
+* `_vgr` : Read-only internals, some dynamic, other changed by REPL commands.

 Another set of variable are used by VGR `Select` statements and are used by their target data.
 For example, querying for Key-Value stores will cause ns, mount, and kv variable set with information from Vault.
 These are not read-only, but values you set will be overwritten by `Select`.